Thank you for your interest in becoming a patient with Carolina Dentistry.

 As a learning health care center, there are three provider levels to choose from at Carolina Dentistry:

-- Students: dental hygiene and predoctoral students provide general care.
+- Students: dental hygiene and predoctoral students training for their DDS degree or bachelor’s degree in dental hygiene.
+Students provide general care under supervision of faculty.

-- Residents: students who have earned a DDS degree and are completing advanced training (orthodontists, pediatric dentists) provide specialized care, such as braces, pediatrics, dentures and more.
+- Residents: students who have earned a DDS degree and are completing advanced training (orthodontists, pediatric dentists).
+Our resident practice can provide specialized care such as braces, dentures, implants, pediatrics, and more.

-- Faculty: fully-licensed dentists and specialists provide general and specialized care.
+- Faculty: fully-licensed dentists and specialists who provide general and specialized care.
+Our faculty practice is just like a regular dental office, but has access to any specialist you may need.

 You may know which provider you want to see already and can indicate your preference at your first patient appointment, or your care team can recommend one for you based on your needs.